MilicaBulajic/fengshui-modern/src/pages/kontakt.sr.md

    message: ''
 imageCardSL:
   alt: "immagine"
-  image: /img/128x128.png
+  image: /img/circle.png
   name: Tijana and Andrew
-  description: We are Feng Shui specialists, follow us in this adventure!
+  description: We are Feng Shui consultant and Architects.
+We are happy to help you!
-  website: website
+  website: .
 path: /sr/kontakt
 slug: /sr/kontakt
 ---